 At this point in his career Calderon was obviously influenced by both of the above; his friend and contemporary Millais and the great subject picture painters of Victorian Britain; William Powell Frith, Henry Nelson O’Neil and Augustus Egg.
 The latter were members of The Clique, the group who really established the school of British genre painting begun by William Hogarth.
 Over the next three decades Philip Calderon was the driving force behind what became known as the St John’s Wood Clique whose members ensured the continuing popularity of subject pictures right up until the 1890s.

-Philip Calderon was elected an Associate of the Royal Academy in 1864 on the very same evening as (its future President, Sir and later Lord) Frederick Leighton whose ‘Olympian’ pictures of ancient Greco-Roman scenes he would also paint later in his career.
+Philip Calderon was elected an Associate of the Royal Academy in 1864 on the very same evening as (its future President) Frederick Leighton whose ‘Olympian’ pictures of ancient Greco-Roman scenes he would also paint later in his career.
 In hindsight, surely no two RAs elected in the same year were to prove more devoted to and did more to elevate the reputation of that institution.

 In 1887 Calderon (by now one of the most eminent Royal Academicians) was elevated to the prestigious position of ‘Keeper of the Royal Academy’ thereby being entrusted with the management of the RA schools.
 This role may have reduced his output of paintings but proved a great success not least with the students amongst whom he proved very popular.
 But perhaps the greatest testament to the respect in which Philip Calderon was held by his contemporaries came from Millais.
 At the 1868 RA exhibition Calderon – in his role as a member of the hanging committee – had chosen to display a picture by Millais in a position that was not to the great man’s liking.
 To everyone’s surprise the initially furious Millais soon calmed down, admitting that the decision was actually fair enough and that Calderon was after all “such a good fellow”.